MEDIA IMPACT PROJECT

 Big, breaking news drives traffic regardless of time of day and shouldn't be held, but for everything else there's a spike waiting to be explored.

-This is my first post for USC Annenberg's Media Impact Project.
+This is my first post for USC Annenberg’s Media Impact Project.
 Each month over the course of the year, my colleague Rob Gates and I will discuss finding, measuring and studying audience, tracking impact, and wherever else the year and the technology lead us.
 Suggestions are most welcome.
-Leave us a comment, follow us on Twitter (@anjdelgado and @rjgatesontheweb) or drop me an email at adelgado@gannett.com.
+Follow us on Twitter (@anjdelgado and @rjgatesontheweb) or drop me an email at [email protected].

 Archives